pillmuncher/yogic.cs/README.md

    Logic programming often involves exploring different paths that might not all lead to a solution.
-If a particular path or goal doesn't succeed, backtracking is initiated automatically to explore other alternatives or to find all solutions to a query.
+If a particular path or goal doesn't succeed, backtracking is initiated automatically to explore other alternatives or to find all solutions for a goal.
 You don't need to specify or manage this backtracking manually since it's handled automatically.

 5. **Optimizing with the 'Cut' Combinator**: